Blue CapNot just a trace element supplement

 - 3-year shelf life

-All Beachport Liquid Minerals products have several application methods, designed for ease of use and flexibility to suit your program.
-The simplest most effective method for the Blue Cap is via the water trough using our BLM Dispenser, but it can be also used via a water tank, orally dosing, mixed with hay and feed.
+All Beachport Liquid Minerals products are designed for ease of use and flexibility to suit your program.
+The simplest and most effective method of application for the Blue Cap is via the water trough using our BLM Dispenser, but it can be also used via a water tank, or mixed with hay and feed.
 See below for further information on each application method.

-- Measure 10lts of White Cap into a clean, empty 20 ltr drum.
+- Measure 10 litres of White Cap into a clean, empty 20 ltr drum.

 - Screw the BLM Dispenser tightly onto the top of the drum.